 A Masters in Education online is a program of 8-12 subjects that you can complete in 16-24 months of part-time study.
 The degree is a career development opportunity for professionals already involved in education, including current schoolteachers.
 You can choose your preferred specialisation.

 ECU Master of Education (Early Childhood Education)

 The Master of Education (Early Childhood Education) from Edith Cowan University is an accelerated, 100% online course for already qualified teachers.
 The 8-subject program prepares you to be an outstanding leader and expert in this field.
 Accelerated learning is available, meaning you can study part-time and finish inside 16 months.
-The degree covers topics such as language and literacy, the theory and practice of leading in early childhood, contemporary issues, and leading family and community in the early childhood years (0-8).
+The degree covers topics such as language and literacy, the theory and practice of leading in early years, contemporary issues, and leading family and community in the early years (0-8).